Copay-Africa/copay-server/api_docs.md

 - **DELETE** `/api/v1/users/tenants/:id`
 - **Auth**: Required (SUPER_ADMIN role)
 - **Description**:
+  - **Room Assignment Cleanup**: Automatically ends any active room assignments before deletion
+  - **Smart Deletion Logic**:
     - Soft delete (set status to INACTIVE) if tenant has payment history
     - Hard delete if tenant has no payments
+  - **Data Integrity**: Ensures room assignments are properly closed to prevent conflicts
 - **Response**: Confirmation message

+**Additional Room Assignment Cleanup:**
+- When a user status is changed to `INACTIVE` or `SUSPENDED`, all active room assignments are automatically ended
+- When a tenant application is rejected during approval process, any room assignments are terminated
+- Room assignment end date is set to current timestamp with appropriate notes

 ### Tenant Management Features